idos-network/idos-access-grants/README.md

 ## Interface

 **ℹ️ Note:** while this abstract interface description uses mixedCase, the implementations above follow the style guide of the respective language.
-For example, in EVM + Solidity we use mixedCase (`grantsBy`), while in NEAR VM + Rust/TypeScript we use snake_case (`grants_by`).
+For example, in EVM + Solidity we use mixedCase (`insertGrant`), while in NEAR VM + Rust/TypeScript we use snake_case (`insert_grant`).

 ### Objects